Aly-Habib/portfolio/readme.md

 * Attention to Detail
 * Strong Work Ethic

 ## CERTIFICATIONS AND COURSES
+### DataCamp courses ((Check it)[])
-•	Introduction to Relational Databases in SQL						at DataCamp
+*	Introduction to Relational Databases in SQL						at DataCamp
-•	Introduction to SQL - Intermediate SQL - Joining Data in SQL
+*	Introduction to SQL - Intermediate SQL - Joining Data in SQL
-•	Introduction to Python - Python Toolbox - Intermediate Python - Introduction to Python for Developers
+*	Introduction to Python - Python Toolbox - Intermediate Python - Introduction to Python for Developers
-•	Data Warehousing Concepts
+*	Data Warehousing Concepts
-•	Introduction to Data Engineering - Understanding Data Engineering
+*	Introduction to Data Engineering - Understanding Data Engineering
-•	Introduction to Snowflake
+*	Introduction to Snowflake
-•	Delivering Quality Work with Agility						at Coursera
+*	Delivering Quality Work with Agility						at Coursera
-•	Introduction to Data Engineering
+*	Introduction to Data Engineering
-•	Hands-on Introduction to Linux Commands and Shell Scripting
+*	Hands-on Introduction to Linux Commands and Shell Scripting

 ## Languages
 *	English